Why you should visit

 The park’s big sky, amazing light and dramatic yet fragile rock formations make Warrumbungle National Park an outstanding place for amateur and professional photographers alike.
 The dramatic mix of volcanic spires and domes, plateaus, forested ridges and tall volcanic dykes are bound to make even the youngest of photographers look good, so whatever you do - don't forget your camera.

-For more information, please contact the Warrumbungles Visitor Centre on (02) 6825 4364 or visit the NSW national parks safety page
+.
+Other alerts or closures may be in place.
+For more information, please contact the Warrumbungles Visitor Centre on (02) 6825 4364 or visit the NSW National Parks safety page

 Locations affected: Fans Horizon